Top 10 Watery Adventures

 - Enjoy the cool water at Grand Forks‘ Granby River, beat summer’s heat

-- Rent a cabin or a campsite, extending a daytrip into a week-long adventure at Christina Lake or Jewel Lake Resort
+- Rent a cabin or a campsite, extending a day trip into a week-long adventure at Christina Lake or Jewel Lake Resort.
+You can even rent a pontoon boat to cruise Christina Lake in style

 - Plunge into Kettle River Recreation Area’s famous swimming holes on a warm summer day